1. New LabVIEW 2013 Features

 FFT and Other New IP

-In LabVIEW 8.6, you can implement FFT with windowing on the FPGA.
+In LabVIEW 8.6, you can implement fast Fourier transform (FFT) with windowing on the FPGA.
 This is one of the most requested features, and NI has delivered a customizable IP core that can execute FFT, inverse FFT, multiple bin sizes, and multiple throughput settings.
 NI also released rational resampling, divide, square root, adaptive filters, and fixed-point overflow handling functions.

 The fixed-point data type is now supported on nearly every FPGA function input.
 This includes support for DMA, memory, filters, PID, FFT, and all arithmetic.
 Additionally, the fixed-point data type offers an option to add an overflow bit carried on the wire.
 NI will continue to enhance fixed-point support in the future to work with resource-constrained targets.